Looking into the details of your swing? Here's what it all means...

 Impact Roll In

 This value represent how quickly you were rotating the racket face around at the point of strike.
 Good players tend to have a flat approach and a high degree of roll in.

-Follow Through Horizontal
+Follow Through Swing

 This value is the angle of rotation in the plane of the shot that you get after the strike.
 The larger the angle, the more you have rotated the racket head around after the strike.

-Follow Through Vertical
+Follow Through Lift

 This value tells you the degree of rotation out of the plane of the shot that you get after the strike.
 If the racket is lifted significantly for example.
 This value will tell you if you are following through straight through the line of the shot, as opposed to rolling the racket head over and up.